JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_execution_contexts.md

 ## Blocking Context

 Executing tasks in a blocking context means executing them in a background thread, not under a coroutine or [a progress indicator](#progress-indicator).
+Usually, plugins should not execute a new code in the blocking context.
+Prefer the [suspending context](#suspending-context) or fall back to [progress indicator](#progress-indicator) if a plugin cannot use Kotlin.

 > Functions which schedule execution via [`Application.executeOnPooledThread()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java)
 > and similar methods, and which rely on [`ProgressManager.checkCanceled()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/ProgressManager.java)